Koratun/metacognition_artificial_intelligence/README.md

 # Metacognition Artificial Intelligence

 A Flutter and Python project to visually educate users how to build AI using TensorFlow and Keras.
+Please make sure you have around 5GB of space available on your device.
+(Eventually you will need more, perhaps another 1 or 2 GB for the AI)

 Note that even if you are only working on Flutter, you still need to setup python even if you don't write code in it.